-It is no secret that support for the United States has dropped precipitously throughout the world in recent years.1 Many experts believe this is due not only to various U.S. foreign policy developments but also to the method in which we conduct our Public Diplomacy.
-Public Diplomacy requires our diplomats to interact not only with Foreign Ministry officials but with local journalists, authors, scientists, artists, athletes, experts and academics as well the average citizen.
+It is no secret that support for the United States has dropped precipitously throughout the world in recent years1.
+Many experts believe this is due not only to various U.S. foreign policy developments but also to the method by which we conduct our Public Diplomacy.
+Public Diplomacy requires our diplomats to interact not only with Foreign Ministry officials but with local journalists, authors, scientists, artists, athletes, experts, and academics as well as the average citizen.

-The entity created within the U.S. government to deal with Public Diplomacy and to communicate with the rest of the world-the United States Information Agency (USIA)-was abolished in 1999.
+The entity originally created within the U.S. government to deal with Public Diplomacy and to communicate with the rest of the world - the United States Information Agency (USIA) - was abolished in 1999.
 While the Department of State absorbed USIA's personnel and maintained some of its programs, most agree that U.S. focus on Public Diplomacy began to diminish from this point on.
 (Nonetheless, re-creating USIA, or something similar, is neither feasible nor affordable in today's budgetary environment.)

-This lack of focus was also partly due to the belief that, with the collapse of the Soviet Union, we had won the "War of Ideas"-a belief that 9/11 quickly shattered.
+This lack of focus was also partly due to the belief that, with the collapse of the Soviet Union, we had won the "War of Ideas" - a belief that 9/11 quickly shattered.
 We now find ourselves having to focus our Public Diplomacy efforts not only on those who "hate us," but also on many former friends and allies who now mistrust our motives and actions.

-In order to improve the situation we must address the difficulties we now face in conducting people-to-people interactions and providing access to information about the United States-the core of U.S. Public Diplomacy policy.
-Both aspects of this policy served as the foundations of our best Public Diplomacy platforms-the "American Center"-which housed libraries, reading rooms, taught English and conducted countless outreach programs, book groups, film series, and lectures that enabled foreigners to meet with
+In order to improve the situation we must address the difficulties we now face in conducting people-to-people interactions and providing access to information about the United States - the core of U.S. Public Diplomacy policy.
+Both aspects of this policy served as the foundations of our best Public Diplomacy platforms - the "American Center" - which housed libraries, reading rooms, taught English and conducted countless outreach programs, book groups, film series, and lectures that enabled foreigners to meet with Americans of all walks of life and vocations and hold conversations on issues of mutual interest.

-1A February 6, 2009 BBC World Service Poll of more than 13,000 respondents in 21 countries still showed the United States with a 40% positive-43% negative rating. http://news.bbc.co.uk/2/hi/7873050.stm.
+1 A February 6, 2009 BBC World Service Poll of more than 13,000 respondents in 21 countries still showed the United States with a 40% positive-43% negative rating. http://news.bbc.co.uk/2/hi/7873050.stm